mindspore-ai/docs/docs/mindspore/programming_guide/source_en/distributed_training_ascend.md

 > - Each host has four devices numbered 0 to 3 and four devices numbered 4 to 7 deployed on two different networks.
 During training of 2 or 4 devices, the devices must be connected and clusters cannot be created across networks.
 > - When we create a multi-node system, all nodes should use one same switch.
 > - The server hardware architecture and operating system require the symmetrical multi-processing (SMP) mode.
+> - Currently only supports global single group communication in PyNative mode.

 The sample code for calling the HCCL is as follows: